Constructing convex projective 3-manifolds with generalized cusps: Examples

 Before proceeding we mention that there are other recent examples of manifolds admitting type 2 cusps due to Martin Bobb \cite{Bobb}, however his examples involve a version of bending for arithmetic manifolds.
 By work of Reid \cite{Reid}, the figure-eight knot is the only arithmetic knot complement, and so we see that the examples covered in this section are non-arithmetic and hence not covered by Bobb's work.

-Let $M=S^3\bs K$ where $K$ is the $5_2$ knot, let $\Gamma=\pi_1M$, let $\rhohyp:\Gamma\to G$ be the holonomy of the complete hyperbolic structure on $M$, and let $\Delta\cong \Z^2$ be a peripheral subgroup of $\pi_1(M)$.
-In order to apply Theorem \ref{mainthm} we first need to check that $M$ is infinitesimally rigid rel.\ $\partial M$.
+Let $M_1=S^3\bs K_1$ where $K_1$ is the $5_2$ knot, let $\Gamma_1=\pi_1M_1$, let $\rhohyp:\Gamma_1\to G$ be the holonomy of the complete hyperbolic structure on $M_1$, and let $\Delta\cong \Z^2$ be a peripheral subgroup of $\pi_1(M_1)$.
+In order to apply Theorem \ref{mainthm} we first need to check that $M_1$ is infinitesimally rigid rel.\ $\partial M_1$.

-\begin{proposition} $H^1_{\rhohyp}(\Gamma,\v)$ is 1-dimensional.
-In particular, $M$ is infinitesimally rigid rel.\ $\partial M$. \end{proposition}
+\begin{proposition} $H^1(\Gamma_1,\v^{\rhohyp})$ is 1-dimensional.
+In particular, $M_1$ is infinitesimally rigid rel.\ $\partial M_1$. \end{proposition}

 \begin{proof} The proof is computational and consists of computing the rank of a certain matrix with entries in a number field.
-This computation has been implemented in Sage \cite{sage} and can be found along with a detailed explanation in the following Sage notebook \cite{52comp}.
+This computation has been implemented in Sage \cite{sage} and can be found along with a detailed explanation in the Sage notebook {\tt 5\_2rigid.ipynb} that can be found at \cite{comps}.
 We now outline some of the relevant details.

-Let $\Gamma=\pi_1M$, then
+Let $\Gamma_1=\pi_1M_1$, then

 where $w=yxy^{-1}x^{-1}yx$